DizzyThermal/TKViewer/README.md

 in this repository.

 These Data files are **required**
-Since this exports NexusTK EPF/PAL/TBL files, the EPFViewer is coded to reference TileA, TileB, TileC format - this can be modified for custom projects.
+Since this exports NexusTK EPF/PAL/TBL files, the TKViewer is coded to reference TileA, TileB, TileC format - this can be modified for custom projects.

 * Open and Display MAP file